tokenika/tokenika.github.io/WarsawBlock.md

     Had *The DAO* incident happened on EOS, there would be a clear procedure to follow to resolve the issue in an orderly manner.
 It’s clear that EOS is designed with the needs of serious businesses in mind: before they commit their resources and their precious reputation to a large blockchain project, they need to be sure there is an emergency procedure in case things get out of control.

+  * <u>Blockchain governance</u>

-    Regarding blockchain governance, EOS consensus mechanism is designed just for that.
+    DPOS, EOS consensus mechanism, is designed just for that.
 Decisions can be made quickly, yet the ultimate power rests with the shareholders.
 Block producers have a strong motivation to make the right decisions and properly signal their intentions before taking decisions, or they get voted out.

-    Strategic choices (e.g. the level of inflation) are decided directly be the shareholders.
+    Strategic choices (e.g. the level of inflation and how to allocate this inflation) are decided directly by the shareholders.

   * <u>Complete operating system</u>

-    So where are we today today?
-We have the decentralized computer and a bunch of people trying to build applications on top of it.
-But these app developers have a huge gap to cover because every application needs a whole bunch of services.

-    In Ethereum every app is trying to bridge this gap and everyone's doing it slightly differently and it's a difficult path to do right.
-Furthermore, because everything's being implemented in the app layer, it's being done within relatively inefficient scripting environment.
-And even if it gets built, it will be expensive to use - it will cost gas.

-    What we are missing is an operating system.

     EOS introduces the first blockchain operating system.
 What this means is that there are features and services embedded right in the blockchain and every application built on EOS has access to them.
 Those include: account permissions, account recovery, scheduling, authentication, inter-app communication, biometric 2nd factor validation.

     What's more, EOS provides every application with its own private database.
-The system has built-in storage solution based on IPFS, which is free to use provided you're a token holder.
+The system has built-in storage solution based on IPFS, which is free to use, provided you're a token holder.

     Thus application developers building on EOS only need to write code for what's unique for their application, whereas the fundamental functionality is delivered by the blockchain itself.

-    Let's focus on just one of those built-in features - account recovery.
-What this means is that if you're hacked and your private key has been changed by the hacker, you can still recover your funds, provided you know the private key before it was changed.
-Can you imagine **not** having this feature, if you aim for mass adoption?
-The other feature that I've mentioned, biometric 2nd factor validation, basically means that your phone can act as a Trezor device securing your wallet.

   * <u>No transaction fees</u>

     EOS token is never consumed, which basically means there are no transaction fees and there is no concept of gas.

-    EOS offers a solution which prevails in business around the world: you can own a piece of infrastructure and its resources and then use them freely, not just rent them.
-In EOS the deal is simple: if you own 1% of the tokens you own 1% of the network, including all it's resources: the bandwidth, the storage etc.
+    EOS offers a solution which prevails in business around the world: you can own a piece of infrastructure and then use it freely, not just rent it on pay-as-you-go basis.
+In EOS the deal is very simple: if you own 1% of the tokens you own 1% of the network, including all it's resources: the bandwidth, the storage etc.

     If you have more resources than you need you can rent them out.
 If you run a business and don't have enough resources you can rent them from someone or buy more EOS tokens.
-The point is you have a choice.
+The point is it's up to you, you have a choice.

   * <u>Asynchronous communication</u>